Plan Your Visit

 What's the best way to get tickets?

 We have reduced visitor capacity, so it’s best to book ahead, which also helps keep transactions contactless.
 Please order tickets online or via phone at 215.278.7200.
 You may print your ticket at home or have it handy on your smartphone prior to your arrival.

 Members are encouraged to reserve tickets online.

 A limited number of wheelchairs are available on-site, and they will be cleaned and disinfected after each use.
 The wheelchairs are free of charge and do not require a reservation.

 Will a coat check be available?

-A coat check will be available; however, guests should avoid bringing coats and large bags unless necessary for a medical reason.
+A coat check is available; however, guests should avoid bringing coats and large bags unless necessary for a medical reason.
 All bags are inspected at entry; backpacks, backpack-style child-carriers, oversize strollers, umbrellas, bulky coats, and bags and packages larger than 12 x 10 inches must be stowed in our free coat check or lockers on the Lower Level.

 Is parking available?